publicdocs/uscode/assets/md/titles/usc18/us/usc/t18/ptI/ch113/m__us_usc_t18_s2320.md

         (3)  __Counterfeit military goods or services and counterfeit drugs__  __.—__

-        Whoever commits an offense under subsection (a) involving a counterfeit military good or service or counterfeit drug—
+        Whoever commits an offense under subsection (a) involving a counterfeit military good or service or drug that uses a counterfeit mark on or in connection with the drug—

             (A) if an individual, shall be fined not more than $5,000,000, imprisoned not more than 20 years, or both, and if other than an individual, be fined not more than $15,000,000; and